hashicorp/consul/website/source/docs/platform/k8s/ambassador.html.md

 If you followed the above installation guide, Consul should have registered a service called "ambassador".
 Make sure you create an intention to allow it to connect to your own services.

-To check whether Ambassador is allowed to connect, use the `intention check` subcommand.
+To check whether Ambassador is allowed to connect, use the [`intention check`][intention-check] subcommand.

     $ consul intention check ambassador http-echo
     Allowed